briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 $token = New-PartnerAccessToken -Module ExchangeOnline
 ```

+> [!NOTE]
+> The refresh token to be used to generate an Exchange Online access token **must** be obtained via the above PowerShell command.
+Unlike a refresh token for obtaining access tokens to connect to Partner Center API, Graph API, etc. this token **cannot** be obtained via a call to `https://login.microsoftonline.com/sandboxendurancecsp.onmicrosoft.com/oauth2/token`.

 > [!IMPORTANT]
 > After invoking the commands above, you will find the refresh token value is available through `$token.RefreshToken`.
 This value should be stored in a secure repository such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to ensure that is appropriately secure because it will be used instead of credentials.